sdrap/SP_Lecture/docs/lecture/05-Markov/053-brownian.md

 For ease, you may assume that $S \subseteq \mathbb{R}^d$ is a closed or open subset.
 The product of countable Polish spaces is Polish, on which according to Ulam, probability measures are regular.

+We recall the Ulam Theorem, see the [section on measures](./../02-Measure/024-polish.md).

 !!! theorem "Ulam"
     Let $P$ be a probability measure on $(S,\mathcal{S})$, then $P$ is **regular**, that is